-Research finds that swimming can improve your mental state and put you in a better mood.
+Research has found that swimming can also improve your mental state and put you in a better mood.
 Water aerobics is another option.
 These classes help you burn calories and tone up.

-Tai Chi.
-Tai chi — a Chinese martial art that incorporates movement and relaxation — is good for both body and mind.
+Tai chi.
+This Chinese martial art that combines movement and relaxation is good for both body and mind.
 In fact, it's been called "meditation in motion."
 Tai chi is made up of a series of graceful movements, one transitioning smoothly into the next.
-Because the classes are offered at various levels, tai chi is accessible, and valuable, for people of all ages and fitness levels.
+Because the classes are offered at various levels, tai chi is accessible — and valuable — for people of all ages and fitness levels.
 "It's particularly good for older people because balance is an important component of fitness, and balance is something we lose as we get older," Dr. Lee says.

 Take a class to help you get started and learn the proper form.
 You can find tai chi programs at your local YMCA, health club, community center, or senior center.

 Strength training.
 If you believe that strength training is a macho, brawny activity, think again.
 Lifting light weights won't bulk up your muscles, but it will keep them strong.
 "If you don't use muscles, they will lose their strength over time," Dr. Lee says.

 Muscle also helps burn calories.
 "The more muscle you have, the more calories you burn, so it's easier to maintain your weight," says Dr. Lee.
 Similar to other exercise, strength training may also help preserve brain function in later years.

 Before starting a weight training program, be sure to learn the proper form.
 Start light, with just one or two pounds.
 You should be able to lift the weights 10 times with ease.
 After a couple of weeks, increase that by a pound or two.
 If you can easily lift the weights through the entire range of motion more than 12 times, move up to slightly heavier weight.